Before You Arrive

 When you pack, make sure you have the following items in your carry-on baggage or personal items:

-• All documents that you will present at the port of entry.
+• All immigration documents that you will present at the Port of Entry. (link to travel page)

 • Basic toiletries and any medications.